-They were among Federico’s first friends in Detroit, members of the Grupo Libertad, who had raised funds for the anarchist movement in Spain.
+The Edos were among Federico’s first friends in Detroit, members of the Grupo Libertad, who had raised funds for the anarchist movement in Spain.
 Elsewhere in Woodmere is the grave of Jack’s brother Miguel (Mike), and grave markers of five workers killed by Henry Ford’s thugs at the 1932 Hunger March.
 Jack and I couldn’t find Mike’s or the workers’ graves, but the last few tablespoons of Federico’s ashes will go there, by his friend Mike and his fellow Ford workers.

 When I first arrived in Barcelona, I also visited the National Library of Catalonia, where Fede’s great achievement and legacy—an archive of some ten thousand books and documents, material he collected over six decades following his arrival in Canada in 1952—is still being catalogued.

-One of the librarians, Nuria Altarriba, greeted my friend and host Corsino Vela warmly, and gave us a tour through reading rooms, restoration studios, cataloguing offices, and modern storage vaults containing books, manuscripts, medieval documents, and more.
+One of the librarians, Nuria Altarriba, greeted my friend and host Corsino Vela and me warmly, and gave us a tour through reading rooms, restoration studios, cataloguing offices, and modern storage vaults containing books, manuscripts, medieval documents, and more.